rkpatra201-assignments/spring-integration-example/README.md

 }

 ```
+* The rss-feed.xml is located at project base dorectory but also can be read using http client.
+* The rss-feed.xml contains the raw xml messages from where we are extracting the items by using xpath.
-We have added ItemKey into the Item so that we can aggregate the messages based upon `date` and `category`.
+* We have added ItemKey into the Item so that we can aggregate the messages based upon `date` and `category`.
+* Also We have used JAXB marshalling while writing the POJO as XML into a file.

 ## setup version: